charliezcr/Kpop-Data-Analysis/README.md

 ## Project Overview
 Kpop refers to the music genre and its idol industry originated in South Korea.
 I gathered data of Kpop from 1992-03-23 (the birthday of Kpop) to 2021-01-11 including information of all major Kpop idols from [K-Pop Database](https://dbkpop.com/), analyzed the statists about Kpop Industry.
 ## Contents
-The python [notebook](https://github.com/charliezcr/Kpop-Data-Analysis/blob/main/kda.ipynb) and the [webite](https://charliezcr.github.io/kda.html)
+Here are python [notebook](https://github.com/charliezcr/Kpop-Data-Analysis/blob/main/kda.ipynb) and the [webite](https://charliezcr.github.io/kda.html) for the code.

+Here is the reader-friendly [Medium article](https://crzheng97.medium.com/kpop-data-analysis-c88010e40e0d)

 There are 4 tables in this dataset:
 <ol>
     <li>all Kpop idols</li>